PowersPope/CanaryProject/README.md

 ABIE,50
 ```

-We can calculate the transition matrix:
+We can calculate the transition matrix.
+With the matrix being *MxM*
+M = Total Number of Song Characters

 ```
-$python transition_matrix.py
+$ python transition_matrix.py
 [[0.
 0. 0.
 0. 0.
 0.
   0. 0.
 0. 0.
 0.        ]
  [0.
 0. 0.
 0.33333333 0.
 0.